rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W11.md

 ### 6.4.2 Measuring Illumination

-For the radiant energy, we need to know how much enery is carried by a photon:
+For the radiant energy, we need to know how much energy is carried by a photon:

 $$
 Q = \frac{hc}{\lambda},